Christopher Booker argues there are seven basic plots:

 The point I’m trying to strike here is that when you’re developing your story forget about the studies about plot, don’t read books that tell you how a plot should go, think about how you think it should go.
 Focusing on the theory of plots, whether literal or metaphorical, risks bringing on a bout of block because it can restrict your imagination.
 There’s a risk when using a critical book as a guide that you will have a feeling which way the plot is going to go but worry it can’t because it doesn’t follow the book, or it will go the other way and instead of following your gut you’ll want to go somewhere else because it follows the book which is a cliché.

 There is an instinct within humans for telling stories that has no reliance on theories about plot formation which is why plot formations reappear so often.
 All these plots come from universal themes of struggle, growing and overcoming evil.
 The obvious example would be fairy tales which are all moral tales in which once upon a time something happened and they lived happily ever after when it was resolved.
-It’s a basic but effective plot and in some ways the plot of most standalone stories, in the case of series it’s usually one bad day after another, 24 immediately springs to mind.
+It’s a basic but effective plot and in some ways the plot of most standalone stories, in the case of series it’s usually one bad day after another, 24 immediately springs to mind, where each series is a ‘bad’ day told in real time.

 So when you’re constructing your story think about your characters, who they are and where they’re going, not whether the plot has been done before or even if happily ever after is the ultimate cliché.
 Don’t think about any of that.
 Just think ‘this is my lead character and this is what they would do in this situation’ and there’s your story.